evanap/evanap.github.io/_posts/2020-02-16-trying-vpa.md

 ## Conclusion

-The VPA is a very useful feature and I think can bring a whole lot of optimizations to our Kubernetes clusters.
+The VPA is a very useful feature and I think it can bring a whole lot of optimizations to our Kubernetes clusters.
 Though, for now it still need some improvements and to get rid of the bugs like the one I mentioned before.
 Maybe if it matured a bit more we will see use cases of it in a production environment.
 For now, I'm keeping it for staging environments and maybe combine it with traffic shadowing to get a grasp of recommendation without using it in production.